-We have included the actuarial deficit and Triennial Valuation of the Scheme's liabilities as a key audit matter due to the significance of the disclosures to the financial statements and the subjectivity of the assumptions inherent in estimating the amount.
+We have included the actuarial deficit and valuation of the Scheme's liabilities as a key audit matter due to the significance of the disclosures to the financial statements and the subjectivity of the assumptions inherent in estimating the amount.
 Our audit procedures included the following:

-- Testing the underlying data provided to the actuary and confirming that these agree to underlying records; - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary; - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary; - The actuarial methods and assumptions employed, specifically the discount rate, future pension increases and pensioner mortality. - Evaluating the related disclosures about the Scheme's vested benefits, and the risks attached to them which is included in Note 11 to the Scheme's financial statements. - Assessing the related disclosures concerning the Scheme's actuarial deficit and any plan by the Crown to fund benefit payments as they fall due.
+- Testing the underlying data provided to the actuary and confirming that these agree to underlying records; - Evaluating the competence and objectivity and relevant experience of the Scheme's actuary; - Engaging our internal actuarial specialist to independently understand, challenge and evaluate: - The work and findings of the Scheme's actuary; - The actuarial methods and assumptions employed, specifically the future CPI inflation, the discount rates and pensioner mortality, including the reasonableness of the significant changes made to these assumptions in the current year. - Evaluating the related disclosures about the Scheme's vested benefits, and the risks attached to them which is included in Note 11 to the Scheme's financial statements. - Assessing the related disclosures concerning the Scheme's actuarial deficit and any plan by the Crown to fund benefit payments as they fall due.